Activity Card / Student I.D. Card

-Dress standards for dances will be in compliance with school dress code policy.
+Dress standards should reflect the theme of the dance and be tasteful.
 Strapless dresses are not allowed, and dresses must be appropriate in length.
 All students, as well as candidates for dance royalty, shall abide by the dress standards of the dance.
 Appropriate behavior is also enforced.
 Inappropriate behavior and/or dress could result in: students being turned away from attending the dance, students being asked to leave the dance, suspension, and/or students denied participation in other future dances and extracurricular activities as deemed by administration.
 Students must show student body ID cards to be admitted to the dance.
 Students from other schools who attend Roy High School dances must have a guest participation form filled out completely with an appropriate signature from their school principal prior to entrance of the dance.
 Those who are participating in the dance; excluding chaperones, must be in high school (10th-12th grade) or, if not in high school, must be no older than 19 years of age.
 Junior high students (7th -9th graders) and younger are not permitted to attend Roy High school dances.

-It is unlawful for any student whom is subject to compulsory education to leave the school campus without a valid school issued off campus permit other than during lunch time.
+It is unlawful for any student who is subject to compulsory education law to leave the school campus without a valid school issued off campus permit other than during lunch time or approved R&R times.
 It is unlawful for the parent of any student to knowingly permit them to violate the daytime curfew.